Olearia pinifolia

-Olearia pinifolia is a species of flowering plant in the family Asteraceae and is endemic to Tasmania.
+Olearia pinifolia, commonly known as the pine-daisy, is a species of flowering plant in the family Asteraceae and is endemic to Tasmania.
 It is a shrub with rigid, linear, sharply-pointed leaves and white and yellow, daisy-like inflorescences.

 Description

 Olearia pinifolia is a rigid, bushy shrub that typically grows to a height of 1.5 m and has stout, woolly-hairy branches.
 The leaves are arranged alternately along the branches, crowded, narrowly linear and 25–38 mm long.
 The leaves are rigid and sharply-pointed with the edges rolled under, giving the plant a pine-like appearance.
 They are glabrous on the upper surface and silky-hairy on the obsured lower surface.
 The heads or daisy-like "flowers" are mostly arranged singly on the end of a long peduncle and have a top-shaped involucre.
 Each "flower" has 8 to 10 white ray florets surrounding a larger number of yellow disc florets.
 The achenes are long, narrow and smooth, the pappus with bristles in several rows.